 - Apply knowledge to effectively analyze and assess real life problems to develop economically viable and socially acceptable computing solutions.

-- Excellence in professionalism, moral and ethical conduct, interpersonal skills and adaptable communication to prevalent trends in technology and changing technology
+- Demonstrate excellence in professionalism, moral and ethical conduct, interpersonal skills and adaptable communication to prevalent trends in technology and changing technology

 - Work productively as successful computer professionals in diverse career paths including supportive and leadership roles on multidisciplinary teams or be active in higher studies.